 (a) Basis for discharge—(1) False certification.
 The Secretary discharges a borrower's (and any endorser's) obligation to repay a Direct Loan in accordance with the provisions of this section if a school falsely certifies the eligibility of the borrower (or the student on whose behalf a parent borrowed) to receive the loan.
 The Secretary considers a student's eligibility to borrow to have been falsely certified by the school if the school—

-(i) Certified the student's eligibility for a Direct Loan on the basis of ability to benefit from its training and the student did not meet the eligibility requirements described in 34 CFR part 668 and section 484(d) of the Act,as applicable;
+(i) Certified the student's eligibility for a Direct Loan with the knowledge that the student did not have a high school diploma or its recognized equivalent and did not meet the alternative eligibility requirements described in 34 CFR part 668 and section 484(d) of the Act applicable at the time the loan was originated;

 * * * * *

 (c) Borrower qualification for discharge.
-In order to qualify for discharge under this section, the borrower must submit to the Secretary , and the factual assertions in the statementmust be true .
-The statement need not be notarized, but must be made by the borrower under penalty of perjury In the statement, the borrower must meet the requirements in paragraphs (c) (1) through (6) of this section.
+In order to qualify for discharge under this section, the borrower must submit to the Secretary an application for discharge on a form approved by the Secretary, and the factual assertions in the application must be true and made under penalty of perjury In the application, the borrower’s responses must demonstrate to the satisfaction of the Secretary that the requirements in paragraphs (c) (1) through (6) of this section have been met.

-(1) Ability to benefit.
-In the case of a borrower requesting a discharge based on defective testing of the student's ability to benefit, the borrower must state that the borrower (or the student on whose behalf a parent borrowed)—
+(1) High school diploma or equivalent.
+In the case of a borrower requesting a discharge based on not having had a high school diploma and not having metthe alternative eligibility requirements , the application requires the borrower to certify that the borrower (or the student on whose behalf a parent borrowed)—

-(i) Received a disbursement of a loan, in whole or in part, on or after January 1, 1986 to attend a school; and
+(i) Received a disbursement of a loan, in whole or in part, on or after January 1, 1986, to attend a school; and

-(ii) Received a Direct Loan at that school, on the basis of an ability to benefit from the school's trainingand did notmeet theeligibility requirements described in 34 CFR part 668 and section 484(d) of the Act, as applicable;
+(ii) Received a Direct Loan at that school, did not have a high school diploma or its recognized equivalent, and did not meet the alternative to graduation from high school eligibility requirements described in 34 CFR part 668 and section 484(d) of the Act applicable at the time the loan was originated;

 * * * * *

 (d) Discharge procedures.
-(1) If the Secretary determines that a borrower's Direct Loan may be eligible for a discharge under this section, the Secretary mails the borrower adisclosure application and anexplanation of the qualifications and procedures for obtaining a discharge.
+(1) If the Secretary determines that a borrower's Direct Loan may be eligible for a discharge under this section, the Secretary providesthe borrower the application described in paragraph (d), which explains the qualifications and procedures for obtaining a discharge.
 The Secretary also promptly suspends any efforts to collect from the borrower on any affected loan.
 The Secretary may continue to receive borrower payments.

-(2) If the borrower fails to submit the written request and sworn statement described in paragraph (c) of this section within 60 days of the Secretary's mailing the disclosure application, the Secretary resumes collection and grants forbearance of principal and interest for the period in which collection activity was suspended.
+(2) If the borrower fails to submit a completed application described in paragraph (c) of this section within 60 days of the date the Secretary suspended collection efforts , the Secretary resumes collection and grants forbearance of principal and interest for the period in which collection activity was suspended.
 The Secretary may capitalize any interest accrued and not paid during that period.

-(3) If the borrower submits the written request and sworn statement described in paragraph (c) of the section, the Secretary determines whether to grant a request for discharge under this section by reviewing the request and sworn statement in light of information available from the Secretary's records and from other sources, including guaranty agencies, State authorities, and cognizant accrediting associations.
+(3) If the borrower submits the completed application described in paragraph (c) of the section, the Secretary determines whether to grant a request for discharge under this section by reviewing the application in light of information available from the Secretary's records and from other sources, including but not limited to guaranty agencies, State authorities, and cognizant accrediting associations.